Christian VII’s Room (room 15)

 Objects in the room

-If you are physically at the museum, you can admire the outstanding objects and read more about them below.
+If you are at the museum, you can admire the fascinating objects in the room and read more about them below.

 • 1501